outsidedav/swift/api/api.md

 ## Creating an instance of API Connect

-Go to the Catalog and create an instance of API Connect to manage your APIs.
+Go to the [Catalog](https://console.bluemix.net/catalog/) and create an instance of API Connect to manage your APIs.

 Use the `Menu->APIs` to access the API Connect Management console.

 ![API Connect](images/apiconnect.png)

-If you are defining your own API contract before you start backend, and front end development, use the API Connect tools to accelerate this process.
+If you're defining your own API contract before you start backend, and front end development, use the API Connect tools to accelerate this process.
 You can work with your digital development team to build and define contract of API between your iOS App and your backend logic.
 This logic can be delivered by using [{{site.data.keyword.openwhisk}}](/docs/openwhisk/index.html) or through the [Swift runtime](/docs/runtimes/swift/index.html) with Kubernetes or [Cloud Foundry](/docs/cloud-foundry/index.html).

 Once your API is defined, you can define Open API Specifications (Swagger) in a number of different tools: